“I am thinking of doing the Everest Base Camp trek.”

 - I haven’t carried anything on my back ever since I’ve left school.

-- Our return tickets were already booked, so we have exactly 16 days to work this out.
+- Our return tickets were already booked, so we have exactly 16 days for the trek.

 Dumb or adventurous, take your pick!